Ethan-bro/RainCheck/README.md

 5. Submit a pull request (PR) with a clear description of what you changed and why.

 ### Guidelines for Pull Requests
-- Keep PRs focused and small — avoid mixing unrelated changes
+- Keep PRs focused and **small** — ideally, changes should address a single feature or fix and be under 200 lines of code to facilitate easier review.
+Avoid mixing unrelated changes in one PR.
-- Describe your changes clearly in the PR
+- Clearly describe your changes in the PR
 - Follow the existing folder structure and naming conventions
 - Check that your code builds and runs before submitting
 - Respect the project's purpose and scope